piotr-szuberski/contrail-windows-docs/doc/ci_admin_guide/Update_Jenkins_slaves.md

             1. Open the pull request with "do not merge" in the title.
             1. Wait for CI to be triggered normally.
 Wait for it to pass.

-    > NOTE: the following steps rely on specific circumstance
+    > NOTE: the following steps may change depending on case-by-case basic.

 1. Open a normal pull request with cleaned up changes to ansible roles.
 1. Get it merged.
 1. (Optional) Create a new builder template.